 Richard is the managing director of the Van Lanschot Kempen Private Markets team with a primary focus on farmland.
-Before joining Kempen, Richard co-founded Altis Investment Management, an independent asset manager with offices in Zug, Switzerland after having worked at Morgan Stanley in London.
+Before joining Kempen, Richard co-founded Altis Investment Management,

 He grew up on a family farm (potato and beets) and still spends his weekends and holidays growing organic wine grapes, grains and vegetables on only a few hectares.